Latest DeepBook Protocol (DEEP) News Update

 DeepBook Protocol's development continues with these milestones:

-1. Native Margin Trading (2026) – Enable leveraged positions with on-chain risk management.
+1. Native Margin Trading (2026) – Enabling leveraged positions directly within the protocol's core infrastructure.

-2. Gasless Transactions for Stakers (2026) – Eliminate gas fees for users staking DEEP tokens.
+2. Gasless Transactions for Stakers (2026) – Removing fee friction for users who stake DEEP tokens to enhance UX.

 Deep Dive